On the top of the world, on the northernmost permanently inhabited island on Earth, is where Svalbard/Spitsbergen is located.

 - The sun never set between 19th April to 23rd August, called the Polar Summer nights.

-- There´s no sunrise for almost 3 months, from the beginning of November to the end of January.
+- There’s no sunrise for almost three months, from the beginning of November to the end of January.

-- Longyearbyen the most diverse places in the world, with only 2400 residents so are inhabitants from over fifty different countries makes it one of the most diverse places in the world.
+- Longyearbyen is one of the most diverse places in the world, with only 2,400 residents from over fifty different countries.

 - There are more polar bears and walruses on Svalbard than people.